KristyWang/BHM_Titer_Correction/README.md

 • DRM_function – fits a four-parameter logistic (4PL) model to compute titers<br>
 Both functions accept a data frame containing dilution series data and calculate antibody titers based on user-specified column names.
 ### “2_Model_Stan.R”:
-This R script defines the Bayesian hierarchical modeling framework described in the manuscript, implemented via two Stan models:
+This R script defines the Bayesian hierarchical modeling framework described in the manuscript, implemented via two Stan models:<br>
 • Model 1 estimates the effect of each working virus stock using only virus control (VC) data.
 The objective is to isolate the contribution of different virus stocks to the observed foci counts in the VC (i.e., background signal), while accounting for batch-to-batch variability through a random effect.<br>
 • Model 2 estimates neutralizing antibody (nAb) titers for individual serum samples.
 It uses dilution series data from assay controls—including the internal positive control (PC) and the International Standard (IS)—to estimate and correct for batch effects.
 The model then analyzes dilution series from serum samples to generate accurate nAb titer estimates, appropriately adjusted for batch variability.<br>
 ### “3_Simu_Func.R”: